Rosary Academy (Fullerton, California)

 Rosary Academy is a Roman Catholic all-girls college-preparatory high school located in Fullerton, California, United States.

 Owned and operated by the Diocese of Orange, it is accredited by the Western Catholic Educational Association and the Western Association of Schools and Colleges, and is a member of the National Catholic Educational Association.
 Rosary's brother school is Servite High School.
 Both schools had links to the now-defunct Cornelia Connelly High School.

 Rosary offers a needs-based scholarship program as well as scholarships in various areas to incoming freshman students.

 History

 The school was opened as Rosary High School in 1965 by the Roman Catholic Archdiocese of Los Angeles, and was originally administered by the Sisters of St. Joseph of Orange.
 In 1976 it came under the direction of the Diocese of Orange upon its creation.

 The school began significant reorganization starting the 2014-15 school year, including a new organizational structure, new curricular and marketing programs, and the renaming of the institution as Rosary Academy the following year.

 Stage collapse

-On March 8, 2014, the theater stage in the associate Servite High School collapsed during the performance of a stage play, injuring 25 young students.
+On March 8, 2014, the theater stage in the associate Servite High School collapsed during the performance of Red and Gold, injuring 25 young students.
 The group of Rosary actors were performing the comedy Theatrical at the time the collapse.
 250 persons had been on the platform.